Katie von Rosen

 “X-Guide® has made the full-arch treatment very precise and predictable.”

-Dr. Kamel, how has X-Guide® changed your All-on-4® treatment concept workflow?
+How has X-Guide® changed the All-on-4® treatment concept workflow?

-With the truly 100% digital workflow, X-Guide has made the full-arch treatment very precise and predictable.1,3 In a very resorbed ridge, a freehand technique or static guided systems are less predictable, while the advanced design of X-Guide gives me the real assurance in ideal bone positioning, so that every patient receives the best possible treatment.
-Furthermore, it gives us the chance to accept referrals from other providers in our area because they lack the level of precision we can provide with X-Guide.
-Freehand surgery with real-time 3D guidance of your drills and implants with X-Mark turns your diagnostic scan into a navigated plan.
-X-Guide is 3-4 times more accurate than other dynamic systems tested.1 “X-Guide® has made the full-arch treatment very precise and predictable.”
+With the truly 100% digital workflow, X-Guide has made the full-arch treatment very precise and predictable.1,3 In a very resorbed ridge, a freehand technique or static guided system is less predictable, while the advanced design of X-Guide gives clinicians the real assurance in ideal bone positioning, so that every patient receives the best possible treatment.
+Furthermore, it helps in referral networks because clinicians can offer a technology to their patients that their competition may not.

-What do you want your patients to know about the technologies you choose to use for their treatment
+What do you think patients should know about the technologies their dentists use for their treatment?

 X-Guide demo